Skip to main content

 Establish a risk management strategy for the organization that includes the organizational objectives and a determination of risk tolerance.

-Potential Inputs:
+Potential Inputs

-Expected Outputs:
+Expected Outputs

-Discussion: The Prepare Step Task P-2 is important because it informs risk-based decisions, which are critical for managing CMS's security and privacy risks.
-Developing of these strategies should include senior leadership to ensure it aligns with CMS’s objectives.
-The strategies should be reviewed and updated regularly to reflect changes in CMS environment or risk landscape.
+The Prepare Step Task P-2 is important because it informs risk-based decisions, which are critical for managing CMS's security and privacy risks.
+Developing these strategies should include senior leadership to ensure it aligns with CMS’s objectives.
+The strategies should be reviewed and updated regularly to reflect changes in the CMS environment or risk landscape.

 CMS utilizes the Cyber risk management and reporting strategy to help ISSOs, Business Owners (BO), and other stakeholders identify and mitigate security and privacy risks to their FISMA systems.
 Other supporting documentations include the CMS IS2P2 Risk management and compliance sectionCMS Acceptable Risk Safeguards (ARS) 5.1, the CMS Cyber Risk Management Plan (CRMP), the CMS Information System Risk Assessment (ISRA), and the CMS Cyber Security and Risk Assessment Program (CSRAP).
-CMS has established an Ongoing Authorization program that serves as an ongoing state of security designed to continuously monitor CMS FISMA systems to address real-time threats and allows you to make risk-based decisions.
+CMS has established an Ongoing Authorization program that serves as an ongoing state of security designed to continuously monitor CMS FISMA systems to address real-time threats and allow you to make risk-based decisions.
 The CMS ARS provides mandatory and supplemental controls (customized/tailored by the BO) to meet CMS’s missions or business functions, threats, security and privacy risks (including supply chain risks), type of system, or risk tolerance.

-Cybersecurity Framework: ID.RM; ID.SC
+Cybersecurity FrameworkID.RM; ID.SC

 Task P-3 Risk Assessment-Organization